-- Delivery: Managing the turn-around of business-as-usual and project work. - Financial: Managing a legal budget of inhouse and external resource. - CRM and SRM: Look after your clients and suppliers. - Delegation: Allocating work effectively and fairly within the team. - Recruitment: Managing staff turn-over. - Development: progressing the careers of your team as well as your own.
+- Delivery: Managing the turn-around of businessas-usual and project work. - Financial: Managing a legal budget of inhouse and external resource. - CRM and SRM: Look after your clients and suppliers. - Delegation: Allocating work effectively and fairly within the team. - Recruitment: Managing staff turn-over. - Development: progressing the careers of your team as well as your own.

-e.g. Legal Advisor Senior or Subject Matter Expert e.g. Senior Legal Advisor Leader e.g. People Leader or Manager Delivery Driving delivery of legal work.
+Individual e.g. Legal Advisor Senior or Subject Matter Expert e.g. Senior Legal Advisor Leader e.g. People Leader or Manager Enterprise Leader e.g. Head of Legal or General Counsel Delivery Driving delivery of legal work.
 This may include systems for receiving and prioritising instructions, and legal project management.
 For effective team planning, define clear deliverables, align them with the business mission, establish a concrete execution strategy, and outline how you'll measure and showcase your team's impact.
 Implement rigorous quality control for all team outputs, encompassing legal operations aspects like workflow optimisation, risk mitigation, and cost containment.
 Have a plan and involve the whole team.
 They need confidence you're helping them navigate the working world.
+Keep a strategic eye on the organisation and sector: what's changing, what are the trends.
+Have a clear plan for, and parameters around, the use of AI in the organisation.
 Financial Manage staff budgets and external spend, finding efficient ways to resource work and managing demand for legal services.
 Depending on scale, consider procurement and delivery strategies that align and incentive providers.
 Learn how to read accounts and manage your financial reporting within the organisation.
+Stay aware of market developments in legal ops and have a clear reason for adopting or not-adopting.
+Consider the cost-benefits of technology investment, or other demand reduction initiatives.
 CRM and SRM Maintain excellent working relationships with your clients, providers and stakeholders.
 Keep the pipeline workstreams moving smoothly and stay on-top of trouble shooting and any client dissatisfaction issues.
 For suppliers, focus on right-sizing instructions, delivery efficiency, and capturing learnings.
+Ensure regular catchups with key clients and external providers.
+Conduct regular audits / reviews of suppliers and external resources